 - 5. Turn the dough so the longest edge faces you.
 Use a sharp knife to divide it into vertical strips about 1/4 inch wide.
 Cut the rectangle in half horizontally so each matchstick is 3 inches long.
 Transfer the matchsticks onto the prepared sheet, leaving 1/2 inch of space between them.
 Repeat with the second ball of dough.

-- 6. Bake the hazelnut thyme matchsticks for 13 to 16 minutes, until golden.
+- 6. Bake the hazelnut thyme matchsticks for 13 to 16 minutes, until lightly golden.
 Transfer to a rack to cool completely.
 They will keep for a week in an airtight container at room temperature.

 - For a quicker preparation, shape the dough into two logs (about 1 inch in diameter), put in the freezer for 15 minutes, and slice thinly to form round crackers.